adot8/metro/README.md

-## METRO
+## metro

-METRO is a Bash script made to automate the process of testing a variety of simple attacks for an SIEM to detect.
+Metro is a Bash script made to automate the process of testing a variety of simple attacks for an SIEM to detect.

 ### Usage
 ```bash